Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Practical Convex ANN Training

 \begin{theorem}[\citep{Pilanci20a}] Let $(v_i^\star,w_i^\star)\iP$ denote a solution of \cref{eq:convex_general} and define $m^\star$ as $|\{i : v_i^\star \neq 0\}| + |\{i : w_i^\star \neq 0\}|$.
 Suppose that the ANN width $m$ is at least $m^\star$, where $m^\star$ is upper-bounded by $n+1$.
 If the loss function $\ell (\cdot, y)$ is convex, then \cref{eq:nonconvex_general}, \cref{eq:convex_general}, and \cref{eq:dual} share the same optimal objective.
 The optimal network weights $(u_j^\star, \alpha_j^\star)\jm$ can be recovered using the formulas

 where the remaining $m-m^\star$ neurons are chosen to have zero weights. \end{theorem}

 The worst-case computational complexity of solving \cref{eq:convex_general} for the case of squared loss is $\gO \big( d^3 r^3 (\frac{n}{r})^{3 r} \big)$ using standard interior-point solvers \citep{Pilanci20a}.
-Here, $r$ is the rank of the data matrix $X$ and in many cases $r=d$.
-Such complexity is polynomial in $n$ but exponential in $r$.
-This complexity is already a significant improvement over previous methods but still prohibitively high for many practical applications.
+Here, $r$ is the rank of the data matrix $X$, and in many cases $r=d$.
+Such a complexity is polynomial in $n$, significantly better than previous methods, but is exponential in $r$, thus still prohibitively high for many practical applications.
 Such high complexity is due to the large number of $D_i$ matrices, which is upper-bounded by $\min \big\{ 2^n, 2r \big( \frac{e(n-1)}{r} \big)^r \big\}$ \citep{Pilanci20a}.